tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

     -   the [control of automatic materialization](https://duckplyr.tidyverse.org/articles/prudence.html) (collection of results into memory) thanks to the `prudence` parameter.
 You can disable automatic materialization completely or, as a compromise, disable it up to a certain output size.
     -   [computation to files](https://duckplyr.tidyverse.org/reference/compute_file.html) using [`compute_parquet()`](https://duckplyr.tidyverse.org/reference/compute_file.html) or [`compute_csv()`](https://duckplyr.tidyverse.org/reference/compute_file.html).

 A drawback of analyzing large data with duckplyr is that the limitations of duckplyr won't be compensated by fallbacks, since fallbacks to dplyr necessitate putting data into memory.
-Therefore, if your pipeline encounters fallbacks, you might want to workaround them by converting the duck frame into a table through [`compute()`](https://dplyr.tidyverse.org/reference/compute.html) then running SQL code through the experimental [`read_sql_duckdb()`](https://duckplyr.tidyverse.org/reference/read_sql_duckdb.html) function.
+Therefore, if your pipeline encounters fallbacks, you might want to work around them by converting the duck frame into a table through [`compute()`](https://dplyr.tidyverse.org/reference/compute.html) then running SQL code through the experimental [`read_sql_duckdb()`](https://duckplyr.tidyverse.org/reference/read_sql_duckdb.html) function.
+Again, over time, we expect more native support for dplyr functionality.

 <div class="highlight">